BastiPaeltz/codedict/README.md

 **When in doubt - codedict -h brings you to the help page**

-I wrote a blog entry with a complete codedict walkthrough by example.
+<a href="http://blog.kaderx.com/blog/2015/04/30/codedict-by-example/" target="_blank">I also wrote a blog entry with a complete walkthrough of codedict by example.</a>

 ## How to install
   Clone the current revision of the repository with